gabors-data-analysis/gabors-data-analysis.github.io/_pages/second-edition.md

 Plase make a suggestion for a minor change or a short addition you think would be helpful [HERE](https://gabors-data-analysis.com/contact-us/).
 Also report errors, pls.

+## Reviewer suggestions I got

+* Add a section on the Oaxaca-Blinder decomposition to the shapes chapter -- **AGREED**
+* Add data on Asian countries -- **AGREED**
+* Add formulae for advanced students -- **AGREE BUT NEEDS TO DECIDE WHAT EXACTLY**
+* Add output from Python or R -- * all output are from R. Can add online bit showing output and discussing differences*
+* Add more on Big Data -- **AGREED, new case study on GH data**
+* Add Pearl’s approach for graphs -- **OK, add some stuff to link up, no DO calculus*
+* Add Text2Vec -- **NOT LIKELY**
+* Broaden shape of data chapter to include data visualisation -- *??*
+* Combine chapters 7 to 9 -- *Well, some restrcuring must happen, not 100% sure what*
+* Show different ways that LLMs can assist in analysing structured an unstructured data, e.g., categorising text -- **AGREED**
+* Discuss pitfalls with LLMs too -- **AGREED**
+* Discuss staggered treatment for Diff-in-Diff -- **AGREED**
+* Expand discussion of panel data analyses -- **AGREED* via DiD**
+* Add a chapter explaining usefulness of different methods; use Learning Outcomes to motivate students -- *Not a new chapter, but something maybe*
+* Add figure to 3.10 showing steps for EDA -- **AGREED**
+* In Chapter 6, discuss hypothesis formulation -- *Okay, will think what exactly it means*
+* Add more on interpreting coefficients as elasticities **AGREED**
+* Add more about structural breaks in Chapter 8 -- **NOT LIKELY**